Communist Party of Great Britain: Demographics of membership

 During the 1930s, and especially after the formation of the BUF, the party began to attract a significant amount of Jewish voters and activists under its wing, though it is argued that without this the party would have gained Jewish voters regardless.
 The party made a deliberate effort during this period to attract Jewish voters to their cause, holding meetings in predominately Jewish areas, in an intention to build up localised support in 'Little Moscows'.
 Henry Srebrnik argues that the Jewish vote for the party became an "ethno-ideological movement" culminating in the success in the 1945 Mile End election.
 It also attracted other ethnic minorities during this period, hosting "disproportionately on groups falling outside (...) of the majority population".
+This Jewish support for the party retained itself even after the Molotov-Ribbontrop Pact.

 By the late 1940s and 1950s, 7-10% of its activist base and 33% of district party secretaries were Jewish, where it is estimated that 1 in every 100 British Jews were members of the party in this period.
 In its biggest individual branch of Stepney in 1945, of around 1,000 members, 50% were Jewish.
 A significant chunk of these British Jewish activists hailed from Austria and Germany and were the "single largest contingent of foreign-born Jewish communists in the CPGB".

 After the war, the Jewish activist base entered a decline in total numbers as the Jewish population of East London migrated to North and West London but despite this however, in 1965, 10% of the party's membership were still estimated to be Jewish.